Reassessing the Oil Security Premium

 Fluctuating oil prices and unstable foreign oil suppliers have renewed U.S. concerns about energy security.
 There’s good reason to worry: 10 of the 11 U.S. recessions since World War II have been preceded by sharply rising oil prices.

 In a new discussion paper (DP 10-05), “Reassessing the Oil Security Premium,” Nonresident Fellow Stephen P.A.
-Brown and Stanford economist Hillard G. Huntington explore the security externalities that arise from oil consumption and what a policy to integrate these costs into the market might look like.
+Brown and Stanford economist Hillard G. Huntingto explore the security externalities that arise from oil consumption and what a policy to integrate these costs into the market might look like.

 defining the Security Premium